 Article 23 Relationship between this Agreement and environmental impact assessment processes under other relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies

 1. The conduct of environmental impact assessments pursuant to this Agreement shall be consistent with the obligations under the Convention.
+No environmental impact assessment is required under this Agreement for any activity conducted in accordance with the rules and guidelines established under relevant legal instruments and frameworks and by relevant global, regional, subregional and sectoral bodies.

 2. The Conference of the Parties shall develop procedures for the Scientific and Technical Body to consult and/or coordinate with relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies with a mandate to regulate activities [with impacts] in areas beyond national jurisdiction or to protect the marine environment.
 These procedures shall include the establishment of an ad hoc inter-agency working group or the opportunity for participation by representatives of those organizations in meetings of the Scientific and Technical Body.

-3. Parties shall cooperate in promoting the use of environmental impact assessments and standards and guidelines developed under this Part under relevant legal instruments and frameworks and by relevant global, regional, subregional and sectoral bodies.
+3. Parties shall cooperate in promoting the use of environmental impact assessments and standards by relevant global, regional, subregional and sectoral bodies, as appropriate.

 4. Option A: Global minimum standards and guidelines for the conduct of environmental impact assessments shall be developed by the Scientific and Technical Body through consultation or collaboration with relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies, for consideration and adoption by the Conference of the Parties.
-Such global minimum standards and guidelines shall be set out in an annex to this Agreement and shall be updated periodically.
-Parties shall ensure that the conduct of environmental impact assessments of [planned] [proposed] activities under their jurisdiction or control in areas beyond national jurisdiction that fall under relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies with a mandate in relation to marine biological diversity of areas beyond national jurisdiction, conform to these global minimum standards and guidelines.
+Such global minimum standards and guidelines shall be set out in a resolution that and shall be updated periodically.

-4 bis.
-While global minimum standards and guidelines are being developed by the Scientific and Technical Body, environmental impact assessments for [planned] [proposed] activities [with impacts/effects] in areas beyond national jurisdiction shall be conducted in accordance with this Part.

-Option B: Guidelines for the conduct of environmental impact assessments shall be developed by the Scientific and Technical Body through collaboration with relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies as necessary.
-Such guidelines shall be updated periodically.

-5. No environmental impact assessment of a [planned] [proposed] activity under the jurisdiction or control of a Party [with impacts] in areas beyond national jurisdiction shall be required where the Party with jurisdiction or control over the [planned] [proposed] activity [, following consultation with the relevant legal instrument and framework or relevant global, regional, subregional or sectoral body,] determines that:
+5. No environmental impact assessment of a [planned] [proposed] activity under the jurisdiction or control of a Party [with impacts] in areas beyond national jurisdiction shall be required where the Party with jurisdiction or control over the [planned] [proposed] activity determines that:

 Option 1: (a) The threshold for the conduct of the environmental impact assessment meets or exceeds the threshold set out in this Part;